bpuklich/refinerycms-wordpress-import/README.md

     2. rake wordpress:import_pages[file_name, offset_id, parent] _ONLY_PUBLISHED_ _ALLOW_DUPLICATES_
     3. rake wordpress:reset_and_import_pages[file_name, offset_id, parent] _ONLY_PUBLISHED_ _ALLOW_DUPLICATES_

-Parameters
+__Parameters__

 _file_name_: (no default) the file name of the Wordpress XML dump file

 _offset_id_: (default=0) An offset to add to the Wordpress page ids to ensure that there is no conflict with existing Refinery page.
 If your highest Refinery page id is 55, you might set an offset_id of 100. (or 56)

 _parent_: (no default) By default pages without a parent-id will be set to be top-level pages.
 To attach these pages as children of a specific page use the page slug.

+*ONLY_PUBLISHED* and *ALLOW_DUPLICATES* are optional environment variables you can use to control the import.

+To avoid importing draft pages, set the ENV variable ONLY_PUBLISHED.

+To allow posts with duplicate titles set the ENV variable ALLOW_DUPLICATES.

+(Refinery doesn't allow duplicate titles, so second and subsequent posts will have a post-id attached to their regular title)

+__Tasks__
 The first task deletes pages from the Refinery CMS, enabling a clean import.
-Existing pages could break the import because of duplicate IDs.
 If you have Refinery pages you wish to keep use the _offset_id_ parameter to specify a lower_limit on page_ids to be deleted.

 The second task imports WordPress pages into Refinery.
 If an _offset_id_ has been given all pages will have the offset value added to their Wordpress page-id.
 The page parent-child structure is preserved.
 For more information about the content conversion process see [#conversion](Page and post conversion) below.

 To skip unpublished pages add the ONLY_PUBLISHED parameter to this task.

 To allow duplicate page titles add the ALLOW_DUPLICATES parameter to this task.

 To clean and import in a single step use the third task.

-Example: to import the Wordpress pages attach the imported Wordpress pages as the children of the home page.
+__Example__: to import the Wordpress pages attach the imported Wordpress pages as the children of the home page.
 All the pages will have 100 added to their Wordpress page_ids.

     rake wordpress:import_pages[file_name, 100, 'home']

-Example: import published pages with their original page-ids unchanged.
+__Example__: import published pages with their original page-ids unchanged.

     rake wordpress:import_pages[file_name] ONLY_PUBLISHED

-### Wordpress media/Refinery Image and Resource tasks
+### 3. Wordpress media/Refinery Image and Resource tasks

-For a working media import the old site with the media URLs must still be online.
+For a working media import the site with the media URLs must still be online.
 The gem downloads the files from the old site and imports them into Refinery.
 THis step must happen after the pages and posts have been imported so that new file urls can be added to the content.

 The Wordpress XML dump contains absolute links to media files linked inside posts, like: